istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 {{< tip >}}
 This tool only check the TLS setting consistency between destination rules and authentication policies.
 It does not take into account whether the workloads have sidecar or not (i.e, whether those policy/destination rule can be enforced).
-In other words, status `CONFLICT` doesn't alway mean traffic is broken.
+In other words, status `CONFLICT` doesn't always mean traffic is broken.
 {{< /tip >}}

 The following commands identify the authentication policy for the `httpbin.default.svc.cluster.local` service and identify the destination rules for the service as seen from the same pod of the `sleep` app: